 So men, fear not if you don’t have 18 hours a day to sculpt your body into an insanely cut, rock hard, ripped version of the walking Greek god, Adonis.
 Because apparently, this is not what women want.
 So forget Zac Efron and his chiseled abs, sculpted chest, and muscly muscles on top of muscles.
 Women want a man with the body of Seth Rogen.

-This is the third year Planet Fitness has studied how American men and women view the “dad bod,” and year-over-year they have found an increasing appreciation, acceptance and love for this type of physique “with data pointing to the consensus that it exudes more sexiness and confidence now than ever before.”
+Planet Fitness has studied how American men and women view the “dad bod” several times, and year-over-year they have found an increasing appreciation, acceptance and love for this type of physique “with data pointing to the consensus that it exudes more sexiness and confidence now than ever before.”
 According to the study, over 23 million men identify with having a little extra padding hiding the washboard abs lurking beneath.
 And while squishy = sexy, it’s not just about appearances.

 Both men and women associate a few extra pounds with positive traits such as confidence, happiness, and self-acceptance.
 4 out of 5 of the study respondents indicated that a “dad bod” is a sign of a man who is “confident in his own skin.”
 And confidence equates to attractiveness.
 And happiness.
 79% say they are happier with their “dad bod” compared to 64% of respondents in last year’s study.